osscda/kedahttp/README.md

 ## Debugging

+If you are using [vscode ](https://code.visualstudio.com/) you can open up the dev environment in container using the [remote container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) the nats server will be avalible in the dev container via `nats-server:4222`

 If you need to do any DNS work from inside a container that's running Alpine linux, use this command:

 ```shell